vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 fire, while \(the pupil\) is sitting near him with his face turned west, looking \(at him\) and being looked aṭ Some: ‘to him while standing or sitting to his right side’.
 12

-The Gr̥hyas¯utras of the r̥gveda, the āśvalāyana- and Śāṅkhāyanagr̥hyas¯utras,
+The Gr̥hyasūtras of the r̥gveda, the āśvalāyana- and Śāṅkhāyanagr̥hyasūtras,

 although different in details and sequence, seem basically to follow the accepted tradition of the White Yajurveda with regard to the place of teaching, to the north of the fire, and the vis-à-vis position of teacher and pupil.
-13 The same goes for the Gobhilagr̥hyas¯utra of the Sāmaveda.14
+13 The same goes for the Gobhilagr̥hyasūtra of the Sāmaveda.14

 12 PārGS 2.3.1–5: